KDE/kdenlive-test-suite/README.md

 - Second script will compare the renders in "renders" folder produced in step 1 with "reference" renderings.

+**Before cloning this repository, you must have git-lfs installed (git with large file support) since the reference renders are stored using lfs**

 # Testing with your own project files
 1. First, you need to save your project file or a copy of it in the **projects** subfolder
 2. You need to render your full project in the **reference** subfolder